Resource Protection, Public Use, and Recreation (36 CFR, Part 2)

 36 CFR 2.21 – SMOKING

-(a) The following portions of the park, or all or portions of buildings, structures or facilities are closed to smoking and the use of electronic nicotine delivery systems (ENDS) as noted:
+a) The following portions of the park, or all or portions of buildings, structures or facilities are closed to smoking and the use of electronic nicotine delivery systems (ENDS) as noted:

 Smoking and the use of ENDS is prohibited and will not be permitted within any Government-owned or -leased vehicle, including heavy equipment, watercraft or aircraft.
+Smoking and the use of ENDS is prohibited on protected swimming beaches when lifeguards are on duty.

 These restrictions are intended to reduce any possible conflict between users and the harmful effects of second-hand smoke and to protect park structures from fire danger or smoke.
 This prohibition is consistent with federal law.